Rod Stewart: Every Beat Of My Heart - 1986

 Stewart always liked to tell a tragic tale in a narrative song - The Killing Of Georgie and Young Turks are examples - here he tries it with Here To Eternity, about a guy ending up in jail unjustly.
 Far from being the moving song that it might be, it tends to grate somewhat.
 A Night Like This is a regulation rocker but containing nothing special.
 The riffs are ok, but it just sounds tired and lyrically banal.

 The less said about the awful Who's Gonna Take Me Home the better.
 It is an example of everything that was wrong with eighties pop, and Stewart's output in particular.
 It is a truly shocking song, devoid of any redeeming points.
-Red Hot And Black is slightly better, but is another rock-by-numbers and once again, the lyrics are an embarrassment.
+Red Hot In Black is slightly better, but is another rock-by-numbers and once again, the lyrics are an embarrassment.
 The old lusty roué persona is wearing more than a bit thin by now, it is positively anorexic.

 Love Touch was actually a minor hit single, but it is dreadful in an eighties tuneful pop sort of way.
 One of his worst ever singles.
 It is sad to be lambasting the album like this as a huge follower of Rod Stewart dating from 1971, but it simply has to be said.
 This was a poor album.
 The indulgent and maudlin In My Own Crazy Way does little to raise the bar.
 Ten Days Of Rain and Hard Lesson To Learn are a pair of ballads that are both ok, but nothing incredibly special.
 The latter is probably the best of these three tracks.
 Just in places, there are hints of the old Rod in the majesty of this song.